-I recently published Swindle Town, Book 5 in my Gen Delacourt Mystery Series, and here I am again, riding the learning curve and sharing wins, errors, and vulnerabilities with anyone who cares to read about them.
+I published Swindle Town, Book 5 in my Gen Delacourt Mystery Series, and here I am again, riding the learning curve and sharing wins, errors, and vulnerabilities with anyone who cares to read about them.

 I’ve done the same following publication of Book 2, Book 3, and Book 4, and although I really hope that one day these posts will be a thing of the past, so far the lessons just keep on coming.
 I feel like an experimental scientist – lots of new things.
 Here we go.